daraperini/learning-react-typescript-alfood/README.md

 # Alfood

 Alfood is an Ifood-based website developed during Alura's course *React: integrating your React project with APIs*.
-I'll be using Docker to upload the back-end server and I'll refactor the inicial static code turning it dinamic using API Rest.
-Also I'll be creating an admin area so users can make changes however they want when logged in an admin account.
+I used Docker to upload the back-end server and refactored the inicial static code turning it dinamic using API REST.
+I also created an admin area connected to the website's back-end in wich users can create new restaurants and meals, edit and delete them.

-> The project is currently in development.
+> Access the admin area typing: http://localhost:3000/admin

 ## Used tools:

 * React
 * TypeScript
 * Docker
+* Axios
 * API REST
 * MUI